airlock/microgateway-running-example/web-protect/README.md

 ### Deploy Airlock Microgateway
 > [!TIP]
 > Certain environments such as OpenShift or GKE require non-default configurations when installing the CNI plugin.
-In case that the CNI plugin does not start properly consult the [Troubleshooting Microgateway CNI article](https://docs.airlock.com/microgateway/latest/#data/1710781909882.html).
+In case that the CNI plugin does not start properly consult [Troubleshooting Microgateway CNI](https://docs.airlock.com/microgateway/latest/#data/1710781909882.html).

 > [!NOTE]
 > In case this example is not deployed in Rancher Desktop, most likely the `cniBinDir`and `cniNetDir`in the file `manifests/airlock-microgateway/microgateway-cni-values.yaml` must be adjusted.